 We're now at the edge of the cliff.
 Whether it's one player or several, you've had to make the leap if you've come to play.

-After spending the summer studying 2018 and 2019 tape, monitoring personnel changes and consulting with the local psychic down the street from the Pho joint, it's almost time to unveil my bold projections for the 2018 NFL season.
+After spending the summer studying 2019 and 2020 tape, monitoring personnel changes, and consulting with the groundhog in my backyard, it's almost time to unveil my bold projections for the 2021 NFL season.

 First, let's look back at last year's disaster: